davedoesdemos/HowToVideo/readme.md

 * Close all tabs

 In an ideal world, create a blank user account for only this purpose so that it's always ready to go and doesn't have day to day clutter.

+While recording, do the following:

+* Keep the mouse cursor still unless actively doing something - this makes editing easier
+* Hover over buttons and links breifly before clicking to allow time for narration to explain the button and to ensure people see where you click
+* Move the mouse very slowly
+* Type slowly and try not to make mistakes
+* Record instructions in scenes.
+It's very hard to do everything in one take without errors

 ## Recording the Intro and other interview/monologue style footage